 The DCS Education Specialists can assist students in understanding requirements and obtaining necessary documents, whether it is for the federal financial aid program, a community-based or private resource, or another program.
-The Scholarship Guide and Foster Youth Education Guide are resources that may be accessed independently or with the assistance of an Education Specialist.
+The Scholarship Guide and Foster Youth Education Guide (CSO-1994) are resources that may be accessed independently or with the assistance of an Education Specialist.

 Financial Aid & Scholarships

 - Arizona Friends of Foster Care Foundation (AFFCF) Scholarship Program - https://www.affcf.org/scholarships/

 - The ETV provides funding for eligible post-secondary education and training programs, such as college / university, and other vocational based institutions.
 Eligible students may receive up to $5,000 per year, based on need to cover tuition costs, books, laptop, and living expenses while attending school.
 Eligible students include ANY YOUTH who have been in out-of-home care and the subject of a dependency petition, adjudicated dependent, or in voluntary foster care at age 16 or older in any State or Tribal foster care system, despite the outcome of their DCS case.
 Must be a U.S. Citizen or qualified non-citizen to receive funding.
 If youth is in good standing and progressing towards earning a credential, they can remain eligible for continued funding until their 26th birthday, or a total of 5 years.

 - Free Application for Federal Student Aid (FAFSA) - https://studentaid.gov/h/apply-for-aid/fafsa